eVault

 -d '{

-"query": "mutation { storeMetaEnvelope(input: { ontology: \"550e8400-e29b-41d4-a716-446655440001\", payload: { content: \"Hello!\", authorId: \"...\", createdAt: \"2025-01-24T10:00:00Z\" }, acl: [\"*\"] }) { metaEnvelope { id ontology } } }"
+"query": "mutation { createMetaEnvelope(input: { ontology: \"550e8400-e29b-41d4-a716-446655440001\", payload: { content: \"Hello!\", authorId: \"...\", createdAt: \"2025-01-24T10:00:00Z\" }, acl: [\"*\"] }) { metaEnvelope { id ontology } errors { message } } }"

 }'

-Querying Posts
+Querying Posts with Pagination

 curl -X POST http://localhost:4000/graphql \